Samsung/Universum/README.md

 Uninstalling Universum via `pip uninstall universum` will not uninstall all the dependencies installed along with it.
 Simply deleting the directory with virtual environment will leave the system completely cleaned of all changes.

-Docker images, used in tests, can be built manually or using the `make images` command.
+Docker images used in tests can be built manually or using the `make images` command.
 Also `make rebuild` command can be used to update images ignoring cache (e.g. to rerun `apt update`).

-The `make test` command runs all the tests (including the doctests) and collects coverage; tests can also be launched manually via `pytest` command with any required options (such as `-k` for limited execution or `-s` for output).
+The `make test` command runs all the tests (including the doctests) and collects coverage.
+Tests can also be launched manually via `pytest` command with any required options (such as `-k` for running tests based on keywords or `-s` for showing the suppressed output).

 ## Project contents